premAI-io/state-of-open-source-ai/fine-tuning.md

 Fine tuning computer vision based models is a common practice and is used in applications involving object detection, object classification, and image segmentation.

 For these non-generative AI use-cases, a baseline model like Resnet or YOLO is fine-tuned on labeled data to detect a new object.
-The baseline model was not trained on data for the new object, but it has learned the feature representation.
-Fine-tuning, in this case, allows the model to quickly learn the features for the new object without having to start from scratch.
+Although the baseline model isn't initially trained for the new object, it has learned the feature representation.
+Fine-tuning enables the model to rapidly acquire the features for the new object without starting from scratch.

 Data preparation plays a big role in the fine-tuning process for vision based models.
-An image of the same object can be taken from multiple angles, different lighting conditions, different background, etc. In order to build a robust dataset for fine-tuning, all of these image variations should be taken into consideration.
+An image of the same object can be taken from multiple angles, different lighting conditions, different backgrounds, etc. In order to build a robust dataset for fine-tuning, all of these image variations should be taken into consideration.

 ### Fine-Tuning AI image generation models